jjsmu/budweiser-casestudy/README.md

 **Notes:**
-- -The datasets provided consist of information on 2410 US craft beers and 558 US breweries with details such as beer name, ABV, IBU, and brewery location.
+- The datasets provided consist of information on 2410 US craft beers and 558 US breweries with details such as beer name, ABV, IBU, and brewery location.

--The Key variable that connects the data sets is Brewery_id in Beer.csv and Brew_ID in Brewery.csv.
+- The Key variable that connects the data sets is Brewery_id in Beer.csv and Brew_ID in Brewery.csv.
 We renamed variables to have matching column names in order to merge.

--We assumed data was missing at random, and filtered out missing values when doing analysis.
+- We assumed data was missing at random, and filtered out missing values when doing analysis.
 This is detailed in the EDA.rmd file.

--Refer to EDA.rmd file for code relating to merging, transformation and analysis.
+- Refer to [EDA.rmd](https://github.com/jjsmu/group16/blob/main/EDA.rmd) file for code relating to merging, transformation and analysis.

 **Data Dictionary for Beer:**